answersolutionsapps/runandread-ios/README.md

 - Control playback from the Player screen; background audio is supported.

 ## Features
-- Text‑to‑Speech player using system voices (AVSpeechSynthesizer)
+- Text‑to‑Speech using system voices (AVSpeechSynthesizer)
 - Audiobook playback (.mp3 via RANDR pipeline)
 - Adjustable speed and voice selection
-- Horizontally scrolled text reader
+- Horizontally scrolling text reader
 - Open files from the Files app or share sheet
 - Background audio support